US Supreme Court Will Revisit Ruling On Collecting Internet Sales Tax - Slashdot

 States cannot collect sales tax in this matter.
 States don't get to dip into interstate commerce.
 That's a big fucking no-no. yes, some awful states force it anyway, illegally.

 States can ask its citizens to pay a use tax on things used in the state by the person that were not already tapped for sales tax.
 States just set the use tax to be identical to sales tax.
-But
+But states abuse this shit.
+New Yorkers often get screwed and pay sales tax twice, or paying taxes on things billed to New York but delivered (and used) elsewhere.

+States just want more tax dollars.
+Squeezing online sales illegally for out of state sales tax in lieu of enforcing their use tax is bullshit.
+If you want the money and people aren't reporting it, audit some people and collect it.
+States don't have the authority to do anything else.
+The constitution expressly forbids it.

 Re:tax me tax me tax me (Score:4, Insightful)